 - Rapid Detox – Ultra Rapid Detox – Anesthesia Assisted Opiate Detox

 Rapid detox is a method of removing the opioids from the patient’s system quickly and under sedation.
-It is a much faster way to get off Oxycodone while avoiding most of the unnecessary painful withdrawal symptoms.
+It is a much faster way to get off Oxycodone while avoiding most of the additional painful withdrawal symptoms.

 Waismann Method Oxycodone Treatment